TNG/jiradeps/README.md

 Jiradeps is a Python tool to render the dependency graph of Jira stories (i.e., the "is blocked by" relations).
 It can also be used to track the progress during development.

+Internally, jiradeps works in three stages to render a dependency graph:
+1. First the selected Epics are loaded from JIRA, based on the provided parameters.
+Then the stories contained in these Epics are loaded.
+2. The story dependencies are translated into a graph representation (using the networkx library).
+Graph properties like the longest dependency chain are calculated from this graph.
+3. A graphical representation of the dependency graph is rendered into a file (e.g., an SVG or PNG) via the graphviz library.

 ### How to install

 After the checkout, go to the jiradeps directory (Python >= 3.6 is required):